ififfy/flipflip/docs/import_export.md

 * If you have a URL, paste it into the text field
   * URLs should be to the **raw** json file

-Mark the checkbox if you'd like to import this scene's sources into your library.
+Mark the checkbox if you'd like to import this scene's sources, audios, and scripts into your libraries.

 After you click `Import`, the imported Scene (and any overlays/grids) will be created.